frostnova335-ai/test7/README.md

 WITH total AS (
-    SELECT COUNT(*)::float AS total_count FROM your_table
+    SELECT COUNT(*)::float AS total_count FROM "New_Republic_Dataset"
 ),
 escalation_summary AS (
     SELECT
         CASE
-            WHEN Escalated = 'In Scope Live Agent Handoff' THEN 'In Scope Escalated' WHEN Escalated = 'Out of Scope Live Agent Handoff' THEN 'Out of Scope Escalated' ELSE 'Not Escalated'
+            WHEN "Escalated" = 'In Scope Live Agent Handoff' THEN 'In Scope Escalated' WHEN "Escalated" = 'Out of Scope Live Agent Handoff' THEN 'Out of Scope Escalated' ELSE 'Not Escalated'
         END AS category,
         COUNT(*)::float AS cnt
-    FROM your_table
+    FROM "New_Republic_Dataset"
     GROUP BY 1
 ),
 inner_ring AS (